protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 This wraps up the minting step!
 Here is the [full code][source] for a handy reference.
 Now you can test the UI, select an image file, fill up the metadata on the form, and click the mint button.

 Feel free to sit back and appreciate what you have achieved.
-Now is the time to fill up your coffee and take a well -deserved break before we move on to the last bit: querying a token.
+Now is the time to fill up your coffee and take a well-deserved break before we move on to the last bit: querying a token.

 ## Querying the token